chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 1. `make dev-env`
 1. `make unit-test`

+To run unit tests for the `client` code only:
+1. Start in the project root directory
+1. `cd client`
+1. `make unit-test`

 ### End to end tests

 To run E2E tests, run `cd client` and `make smoke-test`